 This is the area represented by your local MP made up of several wards.

-A delegate is someone chosen by members (at their branch AGM) to represent them at conferences or at committee meetings.
+A delegate is someone chosen by members (at their branch AGM, for example) to represent them at at the GC or at conferences or the LCF.

-A supporter who signs up through an affiliated organisation. e.g. a trade union.
+A supporter who signs up through an affiliated organisation, namely a trade union.

 A supporter who paid just to vote in a leadership contest.
 This expires a year after the date you joined unless you re-join as an Affiliated Supporter or full Member.

 Young Labour members are those aged between 14-26 years old.
 You are under 27, you are automatically a member of Young Labour.

 Where constituencies are broken down into smaller branches, often according to the different wards that make-up the constituency.
 These branches send delegates to the General Committee (GC) to act on behalf of the branches.
 Most branches meet on the second Tuesday of the month.

 Annual General Meeting (AGM)

 This is the meeting held by each branch once a year to elect its officers.
 This must take place before the CLP AGM where the Executive Committee is elected.

 The GC is the main decision-making body of the CLP, as well as being a forum for political debate.
 It is made up of delegates from all branches and meets on the 4th Tuesday of the month (there are no meetings in August and December).

 Executive Committee (EC)

 This is made up of elected officers such as the Chair, Treasurer and Secretary and a delegate from each branch (usually the branch secretary) and representatives of the TU and socialist society affiliates.
 They discuss arrangements for important meetings and the constituency’s financial affairs.
-It manages the CLP and helps run the local party in its day to day activities.
+It manages the CLP and helps run the local party in its day-to-day activities.
 It is elected once a year at our AGM.
 It usually meets on the 3rd Tuesday of each month.

 Functional Officers, also elected by GC delegates at the AGM, support the work of the EC.
 Functional Officer include: Education Liaison, Fundraising Officer, etc.

 This refers to the group of Labour councillors on Camden Council.